 A lot of the time, you sit there going, WTH?!

 It takes a turn into mad science with how Casshan becomes a cyborg.

 Seriously, there is a machine that looks like the teleporter from The Fly!

 Luna is one of the worst dressed characters in anything!

 She looks like a freaking clown.
-Or like she's insane!
+Or

 It's a short bolero, over a topless corset leotard, over shorts, with a wimple, with a ear covering headband, with earrings on, socks, and ankle boots.